How Does Functional Play Enhance Cognitive Development in Children: A Guide for Parents

 How to Incorporate Functional Playtime Into Your Child’s Routine

-Incorporating play into your child’s routine is an important part of their cognitive development.
+Incorporating play called called functional play into your child’s routine is an important part of their cognitive development.
 This play helps children learn to think, problem solve, and explore the world around them in a fun and engaging way.
 Here are some tips on how to this play into your child’s routine:

 Set aside time for playtime